 Bigg Boss 13: Vikas Reveals His Take On Sidharth-Rashami's War; Wants Shehnaz To Win The Show

 Vikas Gupta entered the Bigg Boss 13 house for a few days as Devoleena Bhattacharjee's proxy.
 It was said that the actress, who exited the house due to back injury, would re-enter the house soon.
 But since she had not recovered yet, she will not be returning to the show.
-Hence, Vikas, who entered as Devoleena's proxy, exited the Bigg Boss house.
+Hence, Vikas exited the Bigg Boss house.
 In an interview with Spotboye, the producer spoke about his journey and revealed that he wants Shehnaz Gill to win the show.

-Vikas’ On His Bigg Boss Journey
+Vikas On His Bigg Boss Journey

 When Vikas entered the house, many expected that he would create fights in the house, but this didn't happen.
 Regarding the same, he said, "I used to invest energies where I shouldn't.
 Now, when I know there's no point in investing energy at a certain place, tell me why should I?
 Now, I control things better as I understand people.
 I have also made a firm rule for myself.
 The best rule of a war is to not have one.
 It's time we pichkao our egos, the world is going crazy with only egos and manipulations."